 Sustainability is an urgent social development task that is increasingly becoming the focus of attention.
-Higher education institutions are also being called upon to address the associated challenges.
-For many years now, Universität Hamburg has been committed to sustainable development in various areas: in research, operations, and governance as well as in knowledge exchange and teaching.
+Universities are also called upon to deal with the associated challenges.
+For many years, the Universität Hamburg has been committed to sustainable development in various dimensions of action: In research, operations, governance, as well as in knowledge exchange and teaching.

-In doing so, Universität Hamburg is building on the work carried out by the Center for a Sustainable University that operated until 2020 as well as the national collaborative project “Sustainability Governance at Higher Education Institutions: develop—network—report” (HOCHN), which was funded by the Federal Ministry of Education and Research (BMBF) from 2016 to 2021.
+In doing so, the Universität Hamburg is building on the preliminary work of the Centre for a Sustainable University, as well as the joint project Nachhaltigkeit an Hochschulen: entwickeln – vernetzen – berichten (HOCHN), funded by the BMBF from 2016 to 2021..

 Sustainable Development Goals

-The SDGs were adopted by all member states at a summit in 2015 as part of the United Nation’s Agenda 2030.
-They express the international community’s conviction that global challenges can only be solved together.
-The 17 Sustainable Development Goals and their 169 targets take into consideration all 3 dimensions of sustainability—social, environmental, and economic.
-Universität Hamburg offers networking and partnerships related to the SDG topics, and thus helps to achieve and further develop those goals as a social actor.
+The SDGs as part of the 2030 Agenda were adopted by all member states at a United Nations summit in 2015.
+They express the conviction of the international community that global challenges can only be solved together.
+The 17 Sustainable Development Goals (SDGs) with their 169 sub-goals take into account all three dimensions of sustainability - social, environmental and economic.
+The University of Hamburg offers networking and cooperation on SDG topics and thus contributes as a social actor to the achievement and further development of the goals.